How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 FAQs

 ECC-2 applies to a broad range of sectors, including government, finance, healthcare, telecom, and critical infrastructure.
-SAMA compliance is mandatory for all financial institutions regulated by the Saudi Central Bank, including banks, insurance companies, and fintech platforms.
+Compliance with SAMA in 2025 is mandatory for all financial institutions regulated by the Saudi Central Bank, including banks, insurance companies, and fintech platforms.

-Non-compliance can lead to regulatory audits, financial penalties, reputational damage, and in some cases, suspension of operations.
-More importantly, it leaves organizations vulnerable to sophisticated cyber threats that ECC-2 and SAMA aim to mitigate.
+Non-compliance can lead to regulatory audits, financial penalties, reputational damage, and, in some cases, suspension of operations.
+More importantly, it leaves organisations vulnerable to sophisticated cyber threats that ECC-2 and SAMA aim to mitigate.

 Both ECC-2 and SAMA frameworks require the employment of qualified Saudi nationals in cybersecurity roles.
-This supports the Kingdom’s Vision 2030 goals of building national expertise and ensuring sustainable, localized digital resilience.
+This supports the Kingdom’s Vision 2030 goals of building national expertise and ensuring sustainable, localised digital resilience.

-AIQU, powered by TASC Outsourcing, specializes in providing Saudi-compliant cybersecurity talent.
-We help organizations rapidly deploy skilled local professionals across critical roles, enabling faster, smoother compliance with ECC-2 and SAMA mandates—while meeting Saudization targets.
+AIQU, powered by TASC Outsourcing, specialises in providing Saudi-compliant cybersecurity talent.
+We help organisations rapidly deploy skilled local professionals across critical roles, enabling faster, smoother compliance with ECC-2 and SAMA mandates—while meeting Saudization targets.